NicolasBoumal/latex-in-slack-chrome/README.md

 # Latex-in-Slack modified for single dollars

-This is a tiny modification of the extension latex-in-slack is by Sophie Huiberts and Bento Natura (2019), available here:
+This is a tiny modification of the extension latex-in-slack by Sophie Huiberts and Bento Natura (2019), available here:

 https://github.com/sophiehuiberts/katex-with-slack

 https://chrome.google.com/webstore/detail/latex-in-slack/pfcfelfnpbnboelkjedecjipaibpnfja?hl=en

+The original authors do not endorse this modification.
+The modification is available under the same license as the original code.

 For all the bad reasons, code here was obtained from the chrome store directly rather than from the github repo, using the _chrome extension source viewer_.

 https://chrome.google.com/webstore/detail/chrome-extension-source-v/jifpbeccnghkjeaalbbjmodiffmgedin/related

-Then, code was modified so that we can use $...$ and $$...$$ the way it was intended in latex.
+Then, code was modified so that we can use $...$ and $$...$$ in the usual LaTeX way.

 See steps below for installation.